On complete classes of valuated matroids: Operations on valuated matroids

 \begin{remark} Our definition of deletion and contraction differs from the usual definition, e.g. in~\cite{DressWenzel:1992}, in that we impose these rank conditions.
 The usual definition of deletion (and dually contraction) for matroids could equally be formulated by first performing a truncation (to the rank of the remaining set) and then a deletion.
 While for unvaluated matroids this is the same, for valuated matroids the naive deletion, where the remaining set does not have full rank, would result in a function only taking $-\infty$ as value.
 Our reason to be more restrictive with deletion and contraction is that these definitions allow for simple `layer-wise' extensions to valuated generalized matroids in Section~\ref{sec:valuated+generalized+matroids} and they tie in more naturally with operations on polynomials as we demonstrate in Section~\ref{sec:lorentzian+polynomials}. \end{remark}

 \begin{example} The most basic examples of valuated matroids are those with \emph{trivial valuation}, where only the values $0$ and $-\infty$ are attained (following naming as in~\cite{FinkOlarte:2021}).
 Such valuated matroids can be identified with the underlying matroid.
-Observe that the operations listed in Definition~\ref{def:M+operations} agree with the usual matroid operations for trivially valuated matroids. \end{example}
+Each of the operations listed in Definition~\ref{def:M+operations} are valuated analogues of matroid operations, see~\cite{oxley} for formal definitions.
+These operations can also be recovered by restricting the valuated operations to trivially valuated matroids. \end{example}

 \begin{example} Valuated matroids corresponding to the layers of the assignment valuations are \emph{transversally valuated matroids}.
 For a bipartite graph $G= (V, U; E)$ with edge weights $c\in\R^E$, we define a transversally valuated matroid $f\colon{V\choose |U|} \rightarrow \Trop$ by setting $f(X)$ to the maximum weight of a matching whose endpoints in $V$ are exactly $X$, for $X\in {V\choose |U|}$; if no such matching exists then we set $f(X) = - \infty$.